Reviews You Can Rely On

 Worst99030

-This makes the pitcher an good choice for households concerned about metals in their tap water.
-It performs well above the average pitcher-style filter overall.
+This makes the pitcher a good choice for households mainly concerned about the presence of heavy metals in their tap water.
+It performs well above the average pitcher-style filter.

 ProductIron (ppm)Copper (ppm)Barium (ppm)Zinc (ppm)